ra-lab-coder/Subtext-Auditor/README.md

-# 🌊 Deepsea-Friendship-Auditor
+# 🌊 Deepsea-Communication-Orientation-Auditor

-> A lightweight NLP system that classifies interpersonal chat messages as **Platonic/Cold** or **Emotional-Affair/Hot** communication based on a sociological theory of “side-by-side vs. face-to-face interactions.”
+> A lightweight NLP system that classifies **interpersonal communication style** as
+**Task-Oriented / Cold** vs **Emotionally Dependent / Hot**, based on a sociological theory of
+**“side-by-side vs face-to-face interaction.”**”

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://subtext-auditor-hfpspk6d9snsnernfcgnws.streamlit.app/)

 ## 🧠 Project Overview

-**Deepsea-Friendship-Auditor** is an end-to-end NLP application that analyzes chat conversations and estimates the likelihood that the interaction resembles emotional-affair style communication rather than platonic friendship.
+**DeepSea Communication Orientation Auditor** is an end-to-end NLP project that analyzes short chat conversations and estimates **how the interaction is oriented**, rather than what the relationship *is*.

 This project combines:
-* 🗂️ **Synthetic data generation** via LLM prompting
+* 🗂️ Synthetic data generation using structured templates
-* ✨ **Custom sociological labeling theory** (Platonic vs. Emotional-Affair)
+* 🧩 A custom sociological labeling framework
-* 🔤 **TF–IDF feature engineering**
+* 🔤 TF–IDF feature engineering
-* 🤖 **Logistic Regression classifier**
+* 🤖 Logistic Regression classifier
-* 📊 **Interactive Streamlit web app**
+* 🖥️ Interactive Streamlit web interface
 * 📦 **CI/CD Deployment** on Streamlit Cloud

 It demonstrates a full ML workflow from **dataset creation → modeling → evaluation → UI deployment**.